quentin-mckay/ProjectShare/README.md

 # ProjectShare

-ProjectShare full-stack web app (React/Flask/Postgres) that allows developers to easily browse and share GitHub projects.
+A full-stack (React/Flask/Postgres) web app that allows developers to easily browse and share GitHub projects.

 - uses OpenAI's ChatGPT API for text generation and DALL-E API for text-to-image generation to streamline project sharing